 You can cook this in a variety of pans.
 Use a cast iron skillet.
 Use a disposable foil pan.
 You can use a Pyrex baking dish.
 Any baking pan that can go in the oven can go into the smoker.

-We always use a mild wood for smoking macaroni and cheese.
+We always use mild wood for smoking macaroni and cheese.
 Apple and cherry are our favorites.

 Store leftovers in the fridge for 3-4 days.
-For longer storage, freeze in single serve portions for a quick addition to busy day dinner.
+For longer storage, freeze in single-serve portions for a quick addition to a busy day’s dinner.

 More smoked treats

 This smoked macaroni and cheese is one of our favorite things to smoke.
-Every time we make it, I gets rave reviews from friends and family.
+Every time we make it, we get rave reviews from friends and family.

 I hope you enjoyed the recipe today!